These are some things to consider:

 A surcharge is applied in accordance with our fee schedule for Saturday funerals.

-We do not carry out Sunday or Public Bank Holidays funerals.
+We do not carry out funerals on Sundays or public holidays.

 Gardens of Peace Muslim Cemetery